Snapchat/KeyDB-docs/docs/sentinel.md

 the initial Sentinel implementation using stronger and simpler to predict algorithms (that are explained in this documentation).

-A stable release of KeyDB Sentinel is shipped since KeyDB 2.8.

 New developments are performed in the *unstable* branch, and new features sometimes are back ported into the latest stable branch as soon as they are considered to be stable.

-KeyDB Sentinel version 1, shipped with KeyDB 2.6, is deprecated and should not be used.

 Running Sentinel
 ---